sacalon/sacalon/README.md

 ![graph](https://contrib.rocks/image?repo=hascal/hascal)

 ## License
-The compiler and the standard libraries are licensed under the **"GNU general public license v3"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.
+The compiler and the standard libraries are licensed under the **"Boost Software License"**, Read the [License](https://github.com/hascal/hascal/blob/main/LICENSE) for more details.

 ## About